jimdigriz/qemuie/README.md

 # Usage

-You should run the following from a mountpoint with a lot of disk space (at least 20GiB):
+You should run the following from a mountpoint with a lot of disk space (at least 20GiB, 50GiB if you plan to use the development environment):

     make -f /path/to/qemuie/Makefile msedge